CVarisco/create-component-app/docs/CUSTOM-TEMPLATES.md

 The only thing that you need to set in the template is the name of the component.

 * _Note: filenames with **COMPONENT_NAME** will be replaced with the component name._
-* _Note: filename that includes "index" will not renamed_
 * _Note: the extension of the file will be used (so, use whatever you want)_

 #### (Optional) You can create a configuration file in your template directory

-Create-component-app uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file support.
+`create-component-app` uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file support.
 This means you can configure cca via:

 * A `.ccarc` file, written in YAML or JSON, with optional extensions: `.yaml/.yml/.json/.js`.